NCAR/RAOBget/README.md

 > python RAOBget.py <-h> ...
 ```

-or copy windows10/RAOBget.bat to the desktop and just click on it
+or create a shortcut to windows10/RAOBget.bat and move it to the desktop and just click on it

 To run on a mac: